cao-yan-phys/Memory-Calculator/README.md

 - leading-order PN helpers for nonprecessing quasicircular compact binaries;
 - a bundled `lmax=10` gamma table for common memory-mode targets.

 The bundled gamma table lives at `src/vacuum_memory_modes/data/gamma_coeffs_lmax10.npz`.
 The package loads this file automatically for the example targets, so normal use does not rerun the SymPy/Wigner-3j coefficient generation.
-The table covers all valid azimuthal modes, including $|m|=1$.
 If a different `lmax` or target is requested, the code falls back to on-the-fly generation.

 ## Install